Rarámuri: Food

-Staple crops of the Tarahumara are maize, beans, greens, squash, and tobacco.
+Staple crops of the Rarámuri are maize, beans, greens, squash, and tobacco.
 Chilli, potatoes, tomatoes, and sweet potatoes appear in Mexicanized regions.
 Corn is planted in February and March using oxen which are often loaned as not everyone owns one.
 Corn begins to flower in August; by November it is harvested and cooked or stored.
 Common corn dishes are pinole, tortillas, atole, tamales, and boiled and roasted ears.
-Beans are one of the Tarahumaras’ essential protein-rich foods and are usually served fried after being boiled.
-Tamales and beans are a common food that the Tarahumara carry with them on travels.
+Beans (beans) are one of the Rarámuri’s essential protein-rich foods and are usually served fried after being boiled.
+Tamales and beans are a common food that the Rarámuri carry with them on travels.
 Wheat and fruits were introduced by missionaries and are a minor source of nutrition.
-The fruits grown by the Tarahumara include apples, apricots, figs, and oranges.
+The fruits grown by the Rarámuri include apples, apricots, figs, and oranges.

-The Tarahumaras also eat meat, but this constitutes less than 5% of their diet.
+The Rarámuri also eat meat, but this constitutes less than 5% of their diet.
 Most of the meats that they consume are fish, chicken, and squirrels.
 On ceremonial occasions, domesticated animals such as cows, sheep, and goats are killed and eaten.

-The Tarahumara practice persistence hunting of deer and wild turkeys by following them at a steady pace for one or two days until the animal drops from exhaustion.
+The Rarámuri practice persistence hunting of deer and wild turkeys by following them at a steady pace for one or two days until the animal drops from exhaustion.

 According to William Connors, a dietary researcher, their traditional diet was found to be linked to their low incidence of diseases such as Type 2 Diabetes.
-However, the Tarahumaras' health is transitioning in regions where processed goods have begun to replace their traditional staples.
+However, the Rarámuri's health is transitioning in regions where processed goods have begun to replace their traditional staples.